caproto/caproto/doc/source/command-line-client.rst

-Installing the caproto Python package places several executable command-line utilities next to whichever ``python`` binary was used to install caproto.
+Installing the caproto Python package places several executable command-line utilities next to whichever ``python3`` binary was used to install caproto.
 They should be available on your ``PATH``.

 Type ``caproto-<TAB>`` to check: